 - When processing is unlawful and the individual opposes erasure and requests restriction instead.

-- If TDA no longer need the personal data but the individual requires the data to establish, exercise or defend a legal claim
+- If we no longer need the personal data but the individual requires the data to establish, exercise or defend a legal claim

 The right of erasure